rocketraman/XeroAPI-Schemas/README.md

 This repository contains a set of XSD schemas that can be used with the [Xero API](http://api.xero.com).
 Xero provide [online accounting software](http://www.xero.com/) for businesses.
 For more information on connecting to the API, see the [Xero Developer Centre](http://developer.xero.com/).

+**Please Note**
-**Please Note** These XSD schemas are provided as a guide for the XML that is read/written to the Xero API.
+These XSD schemas are provided as a guide for the XML that is read/written to the Xero API 'as is'.
 They can be used to generate client-side object models for use with the Xero API, but we don't currently recommend that you use them to validate each xml request and response message to the API.

+Xero does not commit to ensuring these schemas are always kept up to date, but do accept contributions and amendments to ensure they are as accurate as possible.

 Copyright